 To get this benefit, you have to work full time for 10 years at a not for profit or government employer while paying your loans under an income-driven plan.

 Pretend you’re that grad student from Nova and you are desperate to drop out and do something else.
+You want a a different lifestyle, schedule, and to minimize the mental health toll and regrets.

 You could quit your program and get a job as a teacher in South Florida, sign up for the REPAYE plan, and pay $250 a month on your student loans.
 When your friends graduate from the PsyD program two years later, you would’ve racked up two of the ten years needed for PSLF.
 You also would’ve earned two years of salary without taking on additional debt.